johnnovak/johnnovak.site/blog/_posts/2016-05-15-cross-platform-gui-trainwreck-2016-edition.md

 this, but very likely they had to come up with their own UI and graphics wrappers to maintain a single codebase for all three platforms.

-{% include image.html name="renoise.png" caption="Renoise 3 in fullscreen.
+{% include image.html name="renoise.png" nameSmall="renoise-small.jpg" caption="Renoise 3 in fullscreen.
 Everything is custom drawn, such as the menu bar and the preferences dialog in the middle of the screen.
-Again, that theme was done by me, hope you like it." width="100%" %}
+Again, that theme was done by me, hope you like it." width="100%" alt="Renoise 3 screenshot" %}

 ### Tracktion